SC schools, colleges modify plans, events due to coronavirus

 It's a similar story in Colleton County.
 The school has canceled all previously scheduled out-of-state excursions.
 In-state field trips are being reviewed on a case-by-case basis.

-Chester County schools have canceled all field trips until further notice, but after-school clubs and activities will still be held a scheduled.
+Chester County schools have canceled all field trips until further notice, but after-school clubs and activities will still be held as scheduled.

 In Kershaw County, where eight of the 12 cases of the COVID-19 virus have been identified, all field trips have been canceled, and students with immune-deficiency conditions have been provided alternative learning opportunities, according to the district's website.